The value of support throughout the customer lifecycle

 There’s a technical aspect as well.
 Products that are IP-based and built on open platforms form solutions that can evolve over time to deliver new value to the customer.
 And the fact that they are connected over a network makes them much easier to manage, upgrade and adapt as customer needs change.

 On the supplier side, these trends further blur the lines between the roles of sales persons, solution architects, field engineers and – yes – support.

 Sometimes time is not on anybody’s side

 We recently encountered a support situation in Germany that put extra pressure on everyone – the user, the system integrator, and us.
 A video surveillance system on a ship was experiencing technical difficulties.
 A video encoder that was installed to connect analog pan-tilt-zoom cameras to the ship’s network didn’t work properly on all its video channels.
 The ship was only in dry-dock for a few days, and the problem had to be fixed then and there, because it was crucial for the customer to keep the ship in traffic.
 This is an example of how technical problems with a video or security system can have far-reaching financial consequences with potentially huge indirect costs for the customer – not unusual in transportation sectors such as railway, traffic monitoring, airports and shipping – and also how the time pressure can be quite extreme in a support situation.
-Check out the video interview with the Axis partner:
+Check out the video interview: